SuxinL/Notes/engineering/electronics/chrome_cleared.md

 ## Brainstorming
 [removal of touchable physical objects is applicable]: #
 [replacement V.S repair.
-Localize the problem to an atomic level where fixing it components is more expensive than replacingmany  it as a whole]: #
+Localize the problem to an atomic level where fixing it components is more expensive than replacing it as a whole]: #

 CHROME_CLEARED
 : reopen it.